isRodgef/htmlWrapper_php/README.md

 # htmlWrapper_php
 html wrapper in php

-Basically I tired  of having php code that look liked this
+Basically I was tired  of having php code that look liked this
   ~~~
     <body>
     <?php